HRT: which type is right for you?

 Skin patches

 You stick these patches on your skin and replace them every few days.
-Both combined and estrogen-only patches are available.
+Both combined and oestrogen-only patches are available.

 Try it if…